aembke/fred.rs/tests/README.md

 5. Use `centralized_test!` or `cluster_test!` to generate tests in the appropriate module.
 Centralized tests will be converted to sentinel tests or redis-stack tests if needed.

-Tests that use this pattern will run 8 times to check the functionality against clustered and centralized redis servers with using both pipelined and non-pipelined clients in RESP2 and RESP3 mode.
+Tests that use this pattern will run 4 times to check the functionality against clustered and centralized redis servers in RESP2 and RESP3 mode.

 ## Notes